Saturday, December 21, 2024

 • Elections were not based on adult franchise in which all Muslims were equally entitled to vote.
 Only a tiny percent of propertied class was allowed to vote.

 • There were sheer propaganda and manipulations both at the behest of British, Elites, League and Deep State.
-Thus, even if the voting was free and fair (but was not), the mandate was tainted as it was not based on informed consent, will, and considerations of those who voted.
+Thus, even if the voting was free and fair (though it was not), the mandate was tainted as it was not based on informed consent, will, and considerations of those who voted.

 Finally, did those who wanted Pakistan enjoyed it?
 Not really, because political power in Pakistan soon got transferred to Punjabi generals in the West Pakistan and Bengalis in the East Pakistan and influence of those who migrated from Indian side with the ulterior motive political power, domination and prestige gradually and considerably waned.
 Socioeconomic progress and political journey of Pakistan since independence has also not been very welcoming or inspiring so to say.
 As Holy Quran points out-